alexasp/article_archive/README.md

 #Neural networks
 ##General

 Backpropegation updates is computed simply with recursive application of differentiation chain rule.

-Deep networks can be made deeper than what can practically be trained by backpropagation by fully traning parts of the network as a classifier, than using
+Deep networks can be made deeper than what can practically be trained by backpropagation by fully traning parts of the network as a classifier, then using the high level features learned by the network as input to train a new neural network - stacking neural networks.

+Take advantage of dataset with multiple classes.
+If the data is from the same distribution, there are general concepts to be learned that will help support classification, and neural networks need a lot of data to be able to do this -> train multi-class networks.

 ### Neural Networks, Manifolds, and Topology
 http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/